xhxgit/vsce_cppQuickStartForBeginners/README.md

 # README
 ## Visual Studio Code C++ Quick Start for Beginners

+I'm a CS freshman and find myself always doing the same boring work: #include <iostream> using namespace...
+So I decided to make it easier.
+And here is:
 A C++ snippet generator contains few lines probably needed by beginners.

 # Usage